 double sdn_y = cfg.sdn_k * speed * N(0,1);

-The final position at each timestep is the sum of all components: the ballistic path, corrective sub-movements, curvature offset, OU drift, tremor, and signal dependent noise.
+The final position at each timestep sums all components: ballistic path, corrective sub-movements, curvature offset, OU drift, tremor, and signal dependent noise.

 Direction dependent curvature from wrist biomechanics

-Human movements in different directions have different curvature profiles because of wrist and forearm biomechanics.
-Horizontal movements, primarily wrist rotation, are straighter than vertical movements, primarily forearm flexion and extension.
-SigmaDrift models this with a perpendicular offset along the path:
+Movements in different directions exhibit different curvature because of wrist and forearm anatomy.
+Horizontal movements, driven primarily by wrist rotation, tend to be straighter.
+Vertical movements, driven by forearm flexion and extension, curve more.
+SigmaDrift applies a perpendicular offset along the path:

 curvature_amplitude = distance * 0.025 * direction_factor(angle) * N(0, 1)

-The direction factor produces minimal curvature (~0.35) for horizontal movements, moderate curvature (~0.75) for diagonals, and maximum curvature (~1.15) for vertical movements.
-The offset follows an asymmetric profile s^2 * (1-s)^3 that peaks at 40% of the path, during the acceleration phase when the motor command is largest, not at the midpoint a Bezier curve would produce.
+The direction factor yields minimal curvature (~0.35) for horizontal movements, moderate curvature (~0.96) at 45-degree diagonals, and maximum curvature (~1.30) for vertical movements.
+The offset follows an asymmetric profile s^2 * (1-s)^3 that peaks at 40 percent of the path, during the acceleration phase when the motor command is largest, rather than at the midpoint a Bezier curve would produce.

 inline double curvature_profile(double s) {